Choosing a digital marketing company in Los Angeles, CA, should not feel like paying for activity without knowing what it is supposed to accomplish.

 Development should support how the business actually runs.

-- Tracking that helps show what users view, where the buying path breaks down, and which products or campaigns create value
+- Tracking that shows where users drop off, what they view, and which products or campaigns create real value

 What Your Digital Marketing Company in Los Angeles, CA, Should Be Able to Explain

-Questions a digital marketing company in Los Angeles, CA, should be able to answer:
+Questions your Los Angeles, CA, digital marketing company should be able to answer:

 How can I get more web traffic?